-Dr. Elgie married Marjorie Grace Westman in Chatham, on the 14th of September, 1921, in Chatham.
-She was born in London, Ontario on the 31st of December, 1893 the daughter of Alfred Douglas Westman and the former Minnie Eden.
-At the time of her birth, her family lived at 53 Gray Street in London, Ontario.
-She was the eldest of 4 children.
-Her siblings were Beatrice, Gladys and Harry (who died in his childhood of scarlet fever).
-By 1901 the Westman family lived in Chatham at 411 King Street.
-Her father was a hardware merchant.
+Dr. Elgie married Marjorie Grace Westman in Chatham, on the 14th of September, 1921.
+They were married at the residence of the bride’s parents.
+Mrs. Elgie was born in London, Ontario on the 31st of December, 1893.
+She was the eldest of 4 children born to Alfred Douglas Westman and the former Minnie Eden.
+At the time of her birth, her family lived at 53 Gray Street in London.
+Her father was a hardware merchant and her siblings were; Beatrice Evelyn Westman, Gladys Kathleen Westman and Henry “Harry” Douglas Westman (who died of Scarlet Fever on the 17th of November, 1903 at the age of 2 years and 8 months).
+By 1899 the Westman family lived in Chatham at 411 King Street West.

+According to the 1929 Vernon City of Chatham Directory, Dr. Elgie’s medical office was still located at 36 Sixth Street.
 Dr. Elgie was a member of the Kent Medical Society and for a number of years he was the Chief of Radiology at St Joseph’s Hospital in Chatham.
 Dr. Elgie, owned 1,800 acres of land near Bothwell.
 He grew evergreen trees and raised Hackney horses on his farm.
-According to the 1941 Shepherds City of Chatham Business Directory, Dr. Elgie’s office was located at 53 Sixth Street.
+According to the 1941 Shepherds City of Chatham Business Directory, Dr. Elgie’s medical office was located at 53 Sixth Street.